MeAdarshMishra/MultiTasking_Calculator_React-Native/README.md

-# MultiTasking_Calculator_React-Native
+# Multitasking Calculator
- This repository contain multitasking Hybrid Application using React-Native
+## About Application

+This project is made for Multitasking Calculator that means, it have two type of Calculator i.e., BMI Calculator and Normal Calculator.

+## Application Sample